-The audit disclosed no compliance findings material to the financial statements of Bottle Bay Recreational Water and Sewer District.
+The audit disclosed no compliance findings material to the financial statements of the District.

 Section II - Financial Statement Findings

 This section identifies the significant deficiencies, material weaknesses, and instances of non-compliance related to the financial statements that are required to be reported in accordance with Government Auditing Standards.